 So, today you are in luck, I’m sharing my latest fleece cone Christmas tree tutorial with you.
 As you know, I’m obsessed with anything felt related.
 Yup, I have quite a few felt crafts, like my felt anemone wreath or my adorable felt acorn branch post.

 So, when I spied these adorable felt trees over on Pinterest, I immediately knew that I had to make them.
 After a little bit of planning, my husband and I came up with the best way to create these beautiful small trees.

-So, I guess these adorable trees sold in the Land of Nod stores a couple of years ago.
-Don’t they look like something Land of Nod would carry?
-They are such whimsical trees.
-I’m kind of glad they aren’t in the stores this season since I would be tempted to buy one, and I’m sure they wouldn’t be cheap.
+I’m kind of glad they aren’t in the stores this season since I would be tempted to buy one, and I’m sure they weren’t cheap.
 Well, I’m happy to say that my version only cost a couple of dollars which is a good thing.

 How Do You Make a Paper Cone?

 Well, it is quite easy.
 I know there is one version where you cut out a circle and then make a triangle out of it, but my brain instantly shut off when I read these instructions.
 So, I made a more straightforward way to make a cone.

 Start in the upper corner of the paper and then with the other end just bring it over and overlap.
 The bottom comes out uneven but with a few snips of the scissors and you have a cone.
 I figured out that each cone cost about a dollar for the sheet of paper.
 I’m always about saving money.

 Why Does This Project Use Fleece Instead of Felt?